hbowie/practopian-v3/content/hbowie/Have Our Political Parties Turned Into Cults .md

 No, my single-minded purpose today is to take a hard look at this thing that the Republican Party has become, in the age of Trump.

-And while I'm sure that you and I might disagree on some of my scoring above, it seems hard to disagree with the overall conclusion: The Republican Party under Trump has now become a full-fledged cult.
+And while I'm sure that you and I might disagree on some of my scoring above, it seems hard to disagree with the overall conclusion: the Republican Party under Trump has now become a full-fledged cult.

 And while the Democrats do some pretty stupid things at times, and no doubt betray a few of these same traits, the bottom line is that they are just not in the same league as the Republicans, when it comes to leading and forming a cult.